SatsumaSegment/Horiseon-Bootcamp-Challenge/README.md

 - Added ids - instead of classes - to one-off elements.
 - Restructured the CSS file so that it corresponds to the layout of the website's HTML.

-The images below show some of the changes that I made:
+The images below show some of the changes that I made (original on the right, my refacored code on the left):

 ![HTML Comparison](./readme-assets/html-comparison.png)
 As you can see, I have replaced some of the `div` elements on the page with more relevant semantic elements.
 I have also added `alt` attributes to images and deleted some classes where I thought they were irrelevant.